-Gain on sale of fixed assets consists primarily of the gain on the sale of BTU's building in Massachusetts.
-The sale price was \$20.6 million, of which \$0.7 million was deducted at closing for commission and other closing expenses.
-In connection with the sale, we recognized a pre-tax gain on sale of \$12.5 million.
+Gain on sale of fixed assets consists of the gain on the sale of our corporate headquarters in Arizona in March 2024.
+This sale resulted in a net gain of approximately \$2.2 million, after settlement of related sale expenses and disposal of assets.
+The sale price for our BTU building in Massachusetts was \$20.6 million, of which \$0.7 million was deducted at closing for commission and other closing expenses.
+In connection with the sale, we recognized a pre-tax gain on sale of \$12.5 million in the year ended 2022.